European Commission logo

 Smart Grid Laboratories Inventory

-The JRC issued fourth releases of the Smart Grid Laboratories Inventory.
+We issued fourth releases of the Smart Grid Laboratories Inventory.
 It presents aggregated information about smart grid research topics and shows the tendencies of the research community.
-It shows information about the technologies used and also gives more detailed information for specific areas, like standards and infrastructure used by the participant organisations.

 This mapping exercise contributes to the JRC effort to evaluate smart grid developments.
 Other initiatives carried out by the JRC in this context are: the Smart Grid Projects Outlook, where the European smart grid projects are presented and described, the inventory of Distribution System Operators in Europe, the assessment framework for the identification of Smart Grid Projects of Common Interest (PCI), and the Cost Benefit Analysis of Smart Grid Projects.

-The JRC Smart grid laboratories inventory 2022 is the fourth release of the Smart Grid Laboratories Inventory.
+We issued fourth releases of the Smart Grid Laboratories Inventory.
 It presents aggregated information about smart grid research topics and shows the tendencies of the research community.
 It shows information about the technologies used and also gives more detailed information for specific areas, like standards and infrastructure used by the participant organisations.
-Numerous smart grid laboratories have been contacted for this scope and information has been gathered about their research activities.
-In this release, we have joined forces under the EIRIE platform, and we obtained an updated database containing information in coherence with the ETIP SNET (European Technology and Innovation Platforms Smart Networks for Energy Transition) concept.
-This release shows information in coherence with similar European incentives, thus helping the scientific community to comprehend better the state-of-the-art technologies.

 Benefits for participating organisations are numerous, and will become more significant as the inventory grows.
 The online website is expected to increase visibility for the participants.
 The inventory is a tool to track smart grid activities carried out in the laboratories, thus fostering collaborations between smart grid stakeholders and the participants.